-- (iii) Referral of final, uncollected fees to collections.
-Unpaid non-investigatory, per diem late filing fees for disclosure programs that are past due for more than 90 days shall be referred to a City delinquent revenue collection office. - (6) Private right of action.
+- (i) Assessments.
+Any instance of late filing that triggers the assessment of a fee of \$1,000 or more by the Commission shall be placed on a Commission meeting agenda before issuance of the fee; - (ii) Waiver guidelines.
+The Commission shall establish waiver guidelines in accordance with state law, which the Commission, as the filing officer, shall follow in determining whether or not to grant a waiver.
+These guidelines shall be published on the Commission's website.
+The Commission shall prescribe criteria for appeal to the Commission of waiver decisions made by the Executive Director.
+At each regular Commission meeting, the Executive Director shall provide a written report, which shall be published online, regarding any waivers decisions made since the previous regular meeting; - (iii) Referral of final, uncollected fees to collections.
+Unpaid noninvestigatory, per diem late filing fees for disclosure programs that are past due for more than 90 days shall be referred to a City delinquent revenue collection office. - (6) Private right of action.
 Oakland residents shall have a private right of action to file suits to enforce the Oakland Campaign Reform Act, Oakland Lobbyist Registration Act, Oakland Sunshine Ordinance, and any City governmental ethics ordinance when the City does not impose or stipulate to a penalty or file suit for a particular violation.
-Such private right of action shall be enabled for a given ordinance once criteria for such suits, including but not limited to a required notice period, actionable violations and remedies that may be sought, are prescribed by the ordinance.

-(g) Staff Assistance & Budget.

-- (1) The City shall appropriate a sufficient budget for the Public Ethics Commission to fulfill the functions and duties as set forth above. - (2) For the two-year budget cycle beginning July 1, 2023 and each subsequent two-year budget cycle beginning on July 1 of odd-numbered years, the City shall appropriate for the Public Ethics Commission no less than \$1,2850,000.00 for the purpose of administering the Democracy Dollars Program established by the Oakland Fair Elections Act and no less than \$4,000,000.00 for the purpose of funding Democracy Dollars.
-Upon receiving notice from the Commission under subsection (b)(4) of this section, Tthe City shall consider additional appropriations to the Oakland Democracy Dollars Fund as requested by the Commission to ensure sufficient funds in the Fund or in the Commission's determination of budget needs are provided to administer the Democracy Dollars Programunder subsection (b)(4) of this section.
-Subsequent to After July 1, 2023, for every two-year budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriations under this subsection shall be increased by the increase in the consumer price index over the preceding two years.
-For the 2023 fiscal year, or earlier, the City shall appropriate an additional amount of no less than \$700,000.00 for the purpose of startup costs associated with initiating the Democracy Dollars Program, with any remaining funds to be carried forward into future fiscal years. - (3) Sufficient staffing shall not be less than the following minimum staffing requirement.
-Effective July 1, 2015, t The City shall meet a minimum staffing requirement for the Commission.
-The minimum staffing shall consist of the following full-time positions or their equivalent should classifications change: Executive Director; One Deputy DirectorEnforcement Chief; One-Ethics Investigator; One-EthicsProgram Analyst I-or Operations Support Specialist; One-EthicsProgram Analyst II; One and Administrative
+Such private right of action shall be enabled for a given ordinance once criteria for such suits, including but not limited to a required notice period, actionable violations and remedies that may be sought, are prescribed by the ordinance. - (g) Staff Assistance & Budget. - (1) The City shall appropriate a sufficient budget for the Public Ethics Commission to fulfill the functions and duties as set forth above. - (2) Sufficient staffing shall not be less than the following minimum staffing requirement.
+Effective July 1, 2015, tThe City shall meet a minimum staffing requirement for the Commission.
+The minimum staffing shall consist of the following full-time positions or their equivalent should classifications change: Executive Director; Enforcement ChiefOne Deputy Director; One-Ethics Investigator; One-EthicsProgram Analyst I-or Operations Support Specialist; One-EthicsProgram Analyst II; One Administrative Assistant I. Effective July 1, 2023, the City shall also provide additional adequate staff necessary to properly administer the Democracy Dollars Program established by the Oakland Fair Elections Act, including but not limited to one full-time Democracy Dollars Program Manager and three Full Time Equivalent positions, to be determined as necessary by the Commission, all of whom shall report to the Executive Director of the Public Ethics Commission.

-Commented [BW26]: 4 staff positions as proposed by BayPEC (or 3 FTEs and 1-2 part-time, seasonal staff) would be \$750,000 annually, or \$1.5 million for the two-year cycle, plus admin costs including mailing costs and any further contracting necessary for IT or other program needs for a total of \$1.85 million every two years (\$925,000 annually).

-Commented [BW27]: Deleting the DD fund allocation from this so it only appears in the FEA ordinance.

-Commented [BW28]: In case startup (especially technology implementation) costs continue into the next budget year, adding a carryforward provision so the funds stay with the PEC and don't revert back to the GF if not immediately used.

-Assistant I. Effective July 1, 2023, the City shall also provide additional adequate staff necessary to properly administer the Democracy Dollars Program established by the Oakland Fair Elections Act, which shall includinge but not limited to one full-time Democracy Dollars Program Manager and additional full, part-time, or contract positions, funded by the appropriation required by Subsection (g)(2) of this section, to be determined as necessary by the Commission, all of whom shall report no fewer than four (4) additional full time positions or their equivalent should their classifications change, reporting to the Executive Director of the Public Ethics Commission., for the purpose of administering the Democracy Dollars Program established by the Fair Elections Act: One Program Director; Two Program Analysts; One Administrative Assistant.